 St. Mary Catholic High School offers many opportunities for academically talented students to deepen their knowledge with rewarding and enriching classroom experiences, excel and to be recognized.
-Honors level, AP and independent study courses are available to those whose academic standing meet the requirements.
+Honors level, advanced placement (AP) and independent study courses are available to those whose academic standing meet the requirements.

 Honors Level Courses

 Honors level courses are available in many subjects.
-The SMCHS Course Selection Guide lists available honors level courses.
+The SMCS High School Course Selection Guide lists available honors level courses.

-Advanced Placement courses (AP) are available in many subjects.
+AP courses are available in many subjects.
 At the end of each course, students can opt to take an evaluation exam which, if passed, qualifies them for college credit.
-The SMCHS Course Selection Guide lists available AP courses.
-The fee for an AP final test is the responsibility of the student/parent.
+The fee for an AP final test is the responsibility of the student.
 Each year the College Board recognizes AP students in one of four honors categories, based on the number of AP exams taken and the scores earned on them.
-Each year, nearly 1/4 of SMCHS students earn such recognition.
+Each year, nearly one quarter of SMCS students earn such recognition.